-You could now say that matters are going to get just a bit more complex.
-The Kelly staking plan is based on using the ‘Kelly Constant’.
-Kelly Criteria was developed in 1956 by John L. Kelly and the Kelly Criteria is designed to maximize the growth of your bank-roll over the long term, by determining the optimal stake on a bet.
+The Kelly Staking Plan is based on using the ‘Kelly Constant’.
+Kelly Criteria was developed in 1956 by John L. Kelly.
+It was designed to maximize the growth of your bank-roll over the long term, by determining the optimal stake on a bet.
 The Kelly Criteria requires that your percentage-estimations (probabilities) are better than the bookmaker’s estimations.
 If you are confident that you can determine value to be on your side as opposed to that of the bookie, the following Kelly Criteria formula will tell you the optimal amount of your bank to bet.

 There are many ways of writing this formula.
 For arguments sake the original format is showed here.
 One thing you MUST know is your probability of winning.

 where f* is the fraction of the current bankroll to wager;

 p is the probability of winning;

 q is the probability of losing, which is 1 − p.

 For example if your start bank = £100 and your current decimal odds are 5.
 You have done all your research and your probability of winning is 25% or 0.25.

 Therefore f* = (((5-1)*0.25) – (1-0.25)) / (5-1) f* = 0.0625